Difference between On-Page and Off-Page SEO

 Importance of On-Page SEO:

-Additionally, user experience is a Google priority, therefore it’s important to incorporate on-page SEO tactics into your overall plan.
+Additionally, user experience is a Top priority for Google; therefore, it’s essential to incorporate on-page SEO tactics into your overall plan.

-A well-optimized website helps Google organize and rank your page by making the content easier to understand.
+A well-optimized website helps Google organize and rank your page by making the content easier to understand and interpret.
 In essence, you’re helping Google carry out its tasks more effectively.

 All on-page SEO components can be divided into three groups: